The Daily Sangram: Bangladesh War of Independence

 Before and during the Bangladesh War of Independence in 1971, Daily Sangram functioned as the mouthpiece of the then East Pakistan branch of Jamaat-e-Islami.
 Jamaat-e-Islami opposed Bangladesh’s independence and through Daily Sangram, carried out campaigns to build public opinion against the independence movement.
 At that time, leaders of Jamaat and its student wing, such as Ghulam Azam and Ali Ahsan Mohammad Mojaheed, regularly had various statements published in the newspaper following the launch of Operation Searchlight.
 Abdul Quader Molla and Muhammad Kamaruzzaman, both later were convicted of crimes against humanity and executed after the verdicts of the Supreme Court of Bangladesh, served as executive editors of the paper.

 Homosexuality

 Human rights organizations have criticized Daily Sangram for publishing homophobic statements and misinformation about LGBTQ issues.
-JusticeMakers Bangladesh, along with its France-based affiliate, urged the newspaper to apologize to the LGBTQ community and stop publishing content that spreads hatred or false claims.
+Justice makers Bangladesh, along with its France-based affiliate, urged the newspaper to apologize to the LGBTQ community and stop publishing content that spreads hatred or false claims.
 The newspaper has published articles asserting that students in Bangladesh are developing “homosexual inclinations,” that some nations face destruction because of homosexuality, and that homosexuals are mentally disordered and spread incurable diseases.
 These views have drawn condemnation from activists and advocacy groups.